awelless/mail-it/README.md

 | DATABASE_PROVIDER | Database that will be used be this application.
 Possible values are `h2` (set by default) and `postgresql` |
 | CONNECTORS        | List of connectors for this application.
 Only `http` is supported (set by default)                         |

-Please, not that `h2` database runs in embedded mode only, thus all data is lost on each application restart, so this mode is appropriate only for dev purposes.
+Please, not that `h2` database runs in embedded mode only, thus all data is lost on every application restart, so this mode is appropriate only for dev purposes.
 Also, `native` packaging doesn't support `h2` database

 Resulting artifact path is `distribution/build/mail-it-VERSION-runner.jar` in case of `uber-jar` or `distribution/build/mail-it-VERSION-runner` in case of `native`